Intel reports have repeatedly failed to predict the Capitol Riot - ExBulletin

 Intel reports have repeatedly failed to predict the Capitol Riot

-WASHINGTON Intelligence reports compiled by the United States Capitol Police in the days leading up to last year’s insurgency only considered an unlikely or remote risk of violence, even as other assessments warned that crowds of thousands of pro-Trump protesters could converge in Washington and create a dangerous situation. .
+WASHINGTON Intelligence reports compiled by the United States Capitol Police before last year’s insurgency only considered an unlikely or distant risk of violence, even as other assessments warned that crowds of dozens Thousands of pro-Trump protesters could converge in Washington to create a Dangerous Situation.

-The documents, obtained by the Associated Press, highlight the patchy and confusing intelligence that circulated to Capitol Hill police officers prior to the January 6 riot, when thousands of Donald Trump worshipers stormed the Capitol compound and fled are fiercely clashed with law enforcement in their efforts to disrupt the certification of the 2020 presidential election results.
-Intelligence reports in particular show how the police agency, up to the day of the riot, did – even, seriously underestimated the prospect of violence and chaotic disruption.

-Conflicting intelligence produced by law enforcement leading up to the riot has been at the forefront of Congressional scrutiny of the Jan.
-6 preparations and response, with officials struggling to explain how they failed. not anticipated and planned the murderous riot on Capitol Hill that day. .
-The shortcomings led to upheavals in the upper ranks of the department, including the ousting of the chief, although the deputy chief in charge of protection and intelligence operations at the time remains in his post.

 Months after the attack on the United States Capitol, there is still no consensus among USCP officials on threat analysis of intelligence reports before Jan.6, 2021, according to the report.